 Krizia with Krish after presenting Femmecubator at the 2018 Summer Accelerator Pitch at the NYU Leslie E-lab.

 I recall the countless pro-bono hours spent with my fellow WOC friends most of which were paid with bootstrapped funds, lunch dates and sometimes as x-deals to support their own causes.
 Our early adopters in the team helped create our initial market research, (Nicole Spiegel-Gotsch), design illustrations for merch that set the tone for our brand (Krish Raneses-Uy); and set out to build our Instagram community and social media strategy (Erika Jeffers);

 Portrait of Erika Jeffers working through service design pitch at our war room donated by WeWork Chelsea.

-All these and the picture of a more diverse and inclusive workforce, were enough leverage for me to move with intention and revisit what’s next for Femmecubator.
-After almost three years of failing and reshaping; and doing the work in the background, it was imperative to not shy away from leading the conversation and creating that link of support for women, who are breaking into a career in tech.
-One’s decision transition to a job in tech requires not just skills, but a safe space or support system of like-minded women and mentors.
+All these and the picture of a more diverse and inclusive workforce, were enough leverage for us to move with intention and revisit what’s next for Femmecubator.
+After almost three years of failing forward and reshaping as we do the work in the background, it was imperative to not shy away from leading the conversation and creating that link of support for women, who are breaking into a career in tech.
+One’s decision to transition to a job in tech requires not just skills, but a safe space or support system of like-minded women and mentors.

 For Femmecubator, 2020 was the year that had opened doors to opportunities to partner with organizations like Code Word Agency to craft our mission statement and expand on our brand’s voice/tone style guide; The Indie Consultant (Heatherlee Nguyen), to workshop the mentorship experience; and to get back in app development mode that we were able to open to motivated student volunteers who recently finished their web development immersive at The Flatiron School – Access Labs.

 Our mission is simple: to give women of color a seat at the table.
 We aim to provide a safe space and a mentorship community that will support women of color, as they navigate their next step.

 I invite you to join us, shoulder to shoulder, in our long term vision to put women of color in the board rooms and in the rooms that build platforms that shape the future.